Corinthians sells maximum fan token quota and generates R$8.8 million in two hours

-The great expectation over the launch of the Corinthians fan token, held this Thursday morning, was met.
+The great expectation over the release of the fan token of Corinthians, held this Thursday morning (02), was matched.

 In two hours, 850,000 units of $SCCP, Timão’s virtual currency, were acquired through the socios.com platform, the club’s new partner.